 Hormone Replacement Therapy in Women’s Health

-Images of Derrick Pickering
+Derrick Pickering

 Hormone Replacement Therapy (HRT) plays a crucial role in managing menopausal symptoms and enhancing women’s health.
 As women age and enter menopause, their bodies produce lower levels of estrogen and progesterone, leading to various physical and emotional symptoms.
 HRT helps by supplementing these hormones, alleviating symptoms, and improving quality of life.
 This article explores the impact of HRT on women’s health, its benefits, risks, and considerations for personalized treatment.